10 actual things I did in secret at the weekend (The Child is boss)

 "I dunno... will The Boss let us?"

-This is how many a conversation round our way starts.
-We didn't set out to be ruled by a two-foot tyrannical toddler but sometimes we're just too tired to fight him: We are weak, and he is all powerful.
+This is how many a conversation around our way starts.
+We didn't set out to be ruled by a two-foot tyrannical toddler but sometimes we're just too tired to fight him: We are weak, and he is all-powerful.
 All this pathetic capitulating to his every whim has fostered in me an unfortunate inclination to simply hide from him rather than introducing any bit of authority or discipline.
 And has lead to my eating chocolate in the toilet on occasion because I know that if he catches me with it I'll never hear the end of it.
 In many ways, it takes me back to being a teenager and hiding my various delinquent behaviours from my own mother...

 10 things I did in secret this weekend because The Child is boss (ALOT of these are eating):

 07.15 – Went to the toilet really, really quietly

 If he heard that I was up, I could forget about the extra 10 minutes in bed that I was hoping for.
 I've memorised the creaky floorboards outside his room and have perfected peeing quietly.
 Yes, I have really thought about these things.

 08.30 – I closed the kitchen door to eat some Stollen in secret

 Damn, I'm so glad it's Stollen season in Aldi again.

 08.32 – Run the tap to mask the sounds of Stollen wrapping rustling